Skip to Main Content

 Pros

-The card's low cost makes this an accessible card for any budget.
+The card's low cost makes it accessible for any budget.

 It has a fairly long introductory APR offer on purchases and balance transfers.

-You can access solid travel and shopping protections through Mastercard.
+You can access reliable travel and shopping protections through Mastercard.

 Cons

-• There are cards with cheaper balance transfer fees.
+• There are cards with no or lower balance transfer fees.

-• The card offers very few perks outside of basic issuer benefits.
+• The card offers very few perks beyond basic issuer benefits.

 Why you might want the Capital One Quicksilver card

-The Quicksilver card is a solid flat-rate cash back card for cardholders who value simplicity, minimal fees and low-maintenance rewards.
-If you’re looking for an attainable sign-up bonus or an intro APR to chip away at debt or finance new purchases, take a look at what this card can offer.
+The Quicksilver card is a solid flat-rate cash back card if you value simplicity, minimal fees and low-maintenance rewards.
+If you want an easy-to-attain sign-up bonus or an intro APR to reduce card debt or finance new purchases, you might consider this card.

 Welcome offer: Generous, easy-to-earn bonus

-The Quicksilver card doesn’t charge an annual fee, making it a solid option if you want to keep things simple and would rather not focus on offsetting card costs via rewards and perks.
+The Quicksilver card doesn’t charge an annual fee, making it a solid option if you prefer not to focus on offsetting card costs via rewards and perks.
+The card also doesn’t charge foreign transaction fees, making it a useful travel companion abroad.
+Many no annual fee rewards cards charge at least 3 percent in fees for every international purchase (See Rates & Fees).

 Intro APR: Solid offer on both purchases and balance transfers

-Although the Quicksilver card’s intro APR period is shorter than the intro APR periods you’ll find on many dedicated balance transfer cards, the Quicksilver only charges a 3 percent balance transfer fee (for balances transferred during the first 15 months).
-Many of the best balance transfer cards charge a 5 percent balance transfer fee, which could end up costing you more than you’d save with a few extra months of 0 percent APR (See Rates & Fees).
+Although the Quicksilver card’s intro APR period is shorter than the intro APR periods offered by dedicated balance transfer cards, the Quicksilver only charges a balance transfer fee of 3 percent during the first 15 months that your account is open (4% at a promotional APR that Capital One may offer at any other time) vs the 5 percent fee many of the best balance transfer cards charge, which could end up costing you more than you’d save with the few extra months offered (See Rates & Fees).

 Redemption: Ultra-simple rewards program

-Your Quicksilver rewards also hold a reliable value of 1 cent each, regardless of how you redeem them.
-Several competing rewards cards earn points that offer a higher or lower redemption value depending on how you redeem them (for example, many cards offer lower redemption value when you opt for gift cards or merchandise).
-With the Quicksilver, you won’t have to worry about maximizing redemptions.
+Quicksilver rewards have a consistent value of 1 cent each, an advantage considering several competing rewards cards earn points that carry different values depending on how you redeem them.
+For example, many cards offer a lower redemption value when you opt for gift cards or merchandise.

 Why you might want a different cash back card

-The Quicksilver card may be a solid choice if you want a simple, no-annual-fee rewards card or recently moved your credit score into the “good” range.
-However, it doesn’t have the best flat cash back rate available at this credit level and fails to deliver on tertiary perks that bring additional value (See Rates & Fees).
+The Quicksilver card may be a solid choice if you want a simple, no annual fee rewards card or have recently earned a good credit score.
+However, it doesn’t offer the best flat cash back rate available at this credit level and lacks perks that would add to the card's value (See Rates & Fees).

 While a 0.5-percent higher rate may not seem like much, it can make a big difference in the long run.
-For example, if you spend $15,000 on general purchases per year for three years with a card that earns a flat 2 percent cash back, you’ll get $900 in rewards; setting aside the sign-up bonus, the Quicksilver would only earn $675 on that spend.
+If you spend $15,000 on general purchases per year for three years using a card that earns a flat 2 percent cash back, you’ll earn $900 in rewards.
+Meanwhile, the Quicksilver would only yield $675 on that spend.

 Perks: Only a few noteworthy benefits